-Offer bigger value
+Offer a bigger value

-“How to onboard your very first client”
+“How to onboard your very first client.”

-“How to create a successful client network”
+“How to create a successful client network.”

-At the end of the article (or at the beginning), offer them some free templates, spreadsheets or maybe outreach templates to catch their attention even more.
+At the end of the article (or at the beginning), offer them some free templates, spreadsheets, or maybe outreach templates to catch their attention even more.

 Maintain your value and competitive edge.